dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 This problem statement comes with one more restriction: we should use language features that don't require separate compilation.

 We will show many different non-solutions to modeling this problem.
 Some approaches will be in a functional language, others will be in an object-oriented language.
 We will measure each approach against four criteria to gauge its effectiveness in solving The Expression Problem.
 These criteria are based on the criteria from [Dr. Ralf Laemmel's lecture on The Expression Problem](https://www.youtube.com/watch?v=FWW87fvBKJg).
-The more criteria an approach satisfies, the closer it is at solving the problem.
+The more criteria an approach satisfies, the closer it is to solving the problem.
 If an approach satisfies all criteria, the approach effectively solves The Expression Problem.
 The four criteria are:

 1. Is it easy to add new behaviors in downstream packages without modifying the base package?
 2. Is it easy to add new representations in downstream packages without modifying the base package?